Armenian International Airways

-Armenian International Airways (Հայկական Միջազգային Ավիաուղիներ, Haykakan Mijazgayin Aviaughiner; AIA) was a privately owned Armenian airline that operated from 2002 to 2005.
-Headquartered in Yerevan, its hub was at Zvartnots International Airport.
+Armenian International Airways (Հայկական Միջազգային Ավիաուղիներ, Haykakan Mijazgayin Aviaughiner; AIA) was a privately owned Armenian airline that operated from 2003 to 2005.
+Headquartered in Yerevan, was based at Zvartnots International Airport.
 The airline primarily served destinations in Western Europe and was established with the goal of restoring Armenia's international air connections following the decline of Armenian Airlines.

 History

 Founding and launch

 Armenian International Airways was founded in 2002 by Armenian businessmen Gagik Tsarukyan, Versandik Hakobyan, Hrayr Hakobyan, and Levon Baghdasaryan.
-The airline received official aviation registration on 13 June 2002.
-Supported by technical assistance from Air Malta, AIA aimed to provide scheduled international flights to European destinations.
+The airline received official registration on 13 June 2002.
+Technically assisted by Air Malta, AIA aimed to provide scheduled international flights to European destinations.

-Operations began later in 2002, initially offering services from Yerevan to Paris (Charles de Gaulle Airport) and Frankfurt, Germany.
-These routes were previously operated by the now-defunct Armenian Airlines.
+Operations began in late 2002, initially performing services from Yerevan to Paris (Charles de Gaulle Airport) and Frankfurt, Germany.
+These routes were previously operated by the declining Armenian Airlines.
 Plans were also announced to expand services to other European capitals such as Amsterdam.

 Business model

 AIA was structured as a privately funded commercial airline, backed by prominent Armenian oligarchs, notably Gagik Tsarukyan of the Multi Group conglomerate.
 Unlike its predecessor, Armenian Airlines, AIA operated under a model of private-sector efficiency.
-The airline offered scheduled passenger services with set ticket fares (e.g., approximately $560 for a Yerevan–Frankfurt round trip in 2002) and carried cargo alongside passenger services.
-The company planned to gradually expand its fleet with modern Western-built aircraft compliant with European noise and engine emission standards.
+The airline offered scheduled passenger services with set ticket fares (e.g., approximately $560 for a Yerevan–Frankfurt round trip in 2002) and offered cargo shipments alongside passenger services.
+The company planned to gradually expand its fleet with modern Western-built aircraft respecting European noise and engine emission standards.
 However, AIA operated only a single aircraft throughout its existence.

 Merger with Armavia

-In early 2005, Armenian International Airways was merged into Armavia, a rival privately owned airline that had become Armenia's new national carrier following the collapse of Armenian Airlines.
+Armenian International Airways was merged into Armavia, a rival privately owned airline that had become Armenia's new national carrier following the collapse of Armenian Airlines in 2003.
 The effective date of the merger occurred on 1 January 2005.
-AIA's European operations and route authorities were absorbed by Armavia, and the AIA brand ceased flight operations.
-Although the merger was complete by 2005, the airline's sole aircraft continued to operate under lease until 2006.
+AIA's European operations and route licences were taken over by Armavia, and the AIA brand disappeared.
+Although the merger was complete by 2005, the airline's sole aircraft continued to operate under a lease contract until 2006.